theshem/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/availability.md

 %}

 {% capture __alert_content -%}
-Unfortunately it can be quite challenging to ensure that source maps are actually valid themselves and uploaded correctly.
+Unfortunately, it can be quite challenging to ensure that source maps are actually valid themselves and uploaded correctly.
 To ensure that everything is working as intended you can use the _–validate_ flag when uploading source maps which will attempt to locally parse the source map and look up the references.
 Note that there are known cases where the validate flag will indicate failures when the setup is correct (if you have references to external source maps then the validation tool will indicate a failure).

 Here are some things you can check in addition to the validation step: